 CMS platforms power the backend of websites to grant users the access to adjust website pages as they wish.
 Like the website content, these systems require regular updates to acquire functionalities that cater to the website users.

-CMS upgrades are a lengthy and often difficult process, discouraging many businesses from giving it a go for their websites.
+CMS upgrades are a often difficult process, discouraging many businesses from giving it a go for their websites.
 At the end of the day, it is a worthwhile investment.
-While sticking with the current and familiar CMS might seem more convenient, an outdated and unsupported CMS poses significant risks.
+While sticking with the current CMS might seem more convenient, an outdated and unsupported CMS poses significant risks.
 Here’s what an updated CMS offers that businesses should not ignore:

 Increased Website Security.

-When CMS administrators send new updates, the changes are most likely to protect the website structure.
+So, when CMS administrators send new updates, the changes are most likely to protect the website structure.
 These updates keep hackers from taking over the website.
-Security updates or releases help keep the CMS in good shape and protected from cyber-attacks.
-This goes to say that keeping your website secure is beyond important.
+Also, security updates or releases help keep the CMS in good shape and protected from cyber-attacks.
+Undoubtedly, keeping your website secure is beyond important.

 Most CMS platforms provide tools to keep website owners informed about platform security.
 These tools notify website owners when a vulnerability is found and a security patch is present.